Robust Gaussian Process Regression Based on Iterative Trimming: Robust Gaussian Process Regression

-\textbullet~\textit{Outlier detection}.
-It is impossible to find all the contaminations, but those most influential ones.
-Once the trimmed GP is finalized, we can then identify outliers by the normalized residuals $r_i' = |y-\hat f_i|/(\sigma_i \sqrt{c})$.
-For example, we can remove the data points of $r_i'>2$ as 2$\sigma$ outliers, which corresponds to keeping $\alpha_2=0.95$ of the non-outlier points.
+\textbullet~\textit{Reweighting} stage (lines 16--18).
+To increase the statistical efficiency, one can further apply a one-step reweighting.
+A simple yet effective choice \citep[e.g.,][]{Rousseeuw1987} is to remove the data points with $r_i^2> \chi^2_{1,\alpha_2}$ and retrain the GP with the remaining sample.
+Under normality, this amounts to discarding a proportion of about $1 - \alpha_2$ of the points with the largest absolute residuals.
+It is customary to take $\alpha_2=0.95$ or 0.975 (corresponding to $\chi^2_1=1.96^2$, $2.24^2$ and $c=1.15^2$, $1.08^2$).

-\textbullet~\textit{Optional reweighting step}.
-To increase the efficiency, we can further add a one-step reweighting \citep{Rousseeuw1987}, that re-trains the GP with the above purified sample. see line 15--18 in Algorithm \ref{alg:robustgp3}.
-However, note that when the outlier fraction is large, the above consistency factor can be overestimated and hence reserve more outliers in the sample than expected.
-Therefore, a simple reweighting does not always bring better results, as shown in the next section.
-Other more efficient reweighting methods have been proposed in the context of robust statistics \citep[\S 5.6]{Maronna2019}, e.g., the REWLSE \citep{Gervini2002}, their appropriateness for the GP regression is worth future investigations.
+Finally, once the ITGP is finalized, one can then identify outliers by the \textit{corrected} normalized residuals $r_i$, e.g., label the data points with $r_i>3$ as 3$\sigma$ outliers (under normality).
+Besides, the quantile-quantile (Q--Q) plot can also be helpful diagnostics.